jelbourn/material2/src/material/datepicker/datepicker.md

 <!-- example(datepicker-custom-icon) -->

-### Selecting a range of dates
+### Date range selection

-If you want your users to select a range of dates, instead of a single date, you can use the `mat-date-range-picker` and `mat-date-range-input` components.
-They work in a similar way to the `mat-datepicker` and the basic datepicker input.
+If you want your users to select a range of dates, instead of a single date, you can use the `mat-date-range-input` and `mat-date-range-picker` components.
+They work in similarly to the `mat-datepicker` and the basic datepicker input.

-First of all, you have to add a `mat-date-range-input` with two `input` elements into which the user can type the start and end dates:
+The `mat-date-range-input` component requires two `input` elements for the start and end dates,
+respectively:

 ```html
 <mat-date-range-input>